chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 Assumptions
  - ngrok is installed to  /opt/ngrok
  - contrtoliczUpdate.py is installed to /opt/controlicz
- - local account is your standard user account, sudo is not required
+ - local account is your standard user account, elevated privileges are not required except when setting up the ngrok service, at which point sudo is used.

 ---